Internet-of-People/mercury-rust/README.md

    It contains the basic definition of basic data structures, interfaces and network protocols plus some common utility code.
-   Your starting point is maybe `protocol/mercury.capnp` describing a simple network protocol with Cap'n'Proto while `lib.rs` translates it to business logic in Rust.
+   Your starting point is maybe `protocol/mercury.capnp` describing a simple network protocol with Cap'n'Proto while `mercury-capnp/mod.rs` contains client and server implementations for Rust.
-   Note that the `handshake` modul is only for testing, we'll drop it when a Diffie-Hellman key exchange is properly implemented.
  - `home-node` implements a server for the protocol.
- - `connect` implements a client.
-You can use `HomeClientCapnProto` from `protocol_capnp.rs` as a proxy object to a remote home server.
-File `lib.rs` aims to provide more convenience on top but we're planning to redesign it.
+ - `connect` implements a client library.
  - `test` contain integration tests to check if our server and client implementation work together as expected.
  - `storage` contains experimentation on a generic storage layer using hash-based "indexing" that could use IPFS, BitTorrent, StoreJ, etc as a simple plugin.
-   We currently use minimal code like a `KeyValueStore` interface and `AsyncFileHandler` implementation from this crate, you should ignore it for now.

-Copyright © 2017-2018
+Copyright © 2017-2019
 Libertaria Ventures LLP, UK
 Decentralized Society Foundation, PA